What You Need To join us ...

 Remember this will be your opportunity to tell us why you want to teach and why you want to do it with us.
 Make it clear what your beliefs and aspirations are in the personal statement on the UCAS application and what experiences you have working with children and how this has impacted on you and your thinking.

 This LINK will also support you with an overview of the application process, online resources and information and support for interested candidates.
+If you would like support to complete your application, please follow this LINK to register.

 If this has not answered one of your questions, please see our Frequently Asked Questions, alternatively please get in contact with Laura Baddiley at Harrington Nursery School.
 01332 769821 / email@example.com